MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 **Q7.
 How can I turn this off for my users?**

-To turn this new experience off for users, you can [disable access to the MyAnalytics service with Office 365 PowerShell](https://docs.microsoft.com/en-us/office365/enterprise/powershell/disable-access-to-services-with-office-365-powershell).
+To turn this new experience off for users, you can [disable access to the MyAnalytics service plan with Office 365 PowerShell](https://docs.microsoft.com/en-us/office365/enterprise/powershell/disable-access-to-services-with-office-365-powershell).